Industrial Revolution: Birth of Public Laundries

 Leaving wet clothes too long can lead to unpleasant odors, mildew, and even fabric damage.
 Whether it’s garments straight from the washing machine, a sudden rain, or a sweaty workout, knowing how to handle wet clothes properly is key to maintaining your wardrobe and extending the life of your fabrics.

 In this guide, we’ll explore practical tips on managing wet garments safely, common mistakes to avoid, and methods to keep your clothes fresh and durable.
+For a full overview of maintaining clothing quality, see our Best Laundry Practices & Tips.

 Why Leaving Wet Clothes Too Long Is a Problem